raygj/vault-content/use-cases/vault-agent-kubernetes/README.md

 `exit`

-you can use this token to log into the Vault UI (recall you have a ready only role)
+**note** you can use this token to log into the Vault UI

-9. validate HTML source in the nginx container
+9. view the HTML source in the nginx container

 `sudo kubectl exec -it vault-agent-example --container nginx-container sh`